Standing-Storm/Magiclysm-Spells/README.md

 AMMO

 1) Tangler arrows: Arrows with a druid rune on the arrowhead, they unleash a storm of slowing vegetation on their target on impact.
+2) Quiver of Holding: Contains twice as many arrows as a regular quiver but doesn't weigh any more.